Carolina Malpica Munguía: Early life and career

 Carolina Malpica Munguía was born in Puebla, Mexico, on January 14, 1891.
 Her father, Patricio Malpica, was a widower.
 Munguía was sent to the Instituto Normal Metodista (Methodist Normal School) to be educated, despite her being a Roman Catholic.
 At the institute, Carolina trained as a teacher and graduated in 1911.
 After graduating, Munguía worked in an elementary school in Mexico.
 While working at the school, Munguía attended graduate classes in English and soon became the principal at a Methodist School in Orizaba, Veracruz.
-During the Mexican Revolution, the Methodist School Munguía was employed at was closed, leading Munguía to found her own school in her hometown of Puebla.
-The school, operated by Munguía, focused on education for fourth and fifth grade students before its closure.
+During the Mexican Revolution, the Methodist School Munguía was employed at was closed, leading Munguía to found her school in her hometown of Puebla.
+The school, operated by Munguía, focused on education for fourth and fifth-grade students before its closure.
 She later became the primary school supervisor for the city of Puebla.

 Munguía's career as an educator ended when she married José Rómulo Munguía Torres in 1916.
 The couple had seven children and remained married until their deaths.
 Due to Munguía's husband's controversial status as a revolutionary, the family was exiled from Mexico and moved to San Antonio, Texas, in 1926.